 ECN420 Petroleum Economics

-- can demonstrate to have knowledge of the global markets for oil and natural gas and their organization, and how this is affected by environmental and climate policies.
+- can demonstrate knowledge of the global markets for oil and natural gas and their organization, and how they are affected by environmental and climate policies.

-- can demonstrate to have the knowledge of the economic concepts underlying petroleum production and use.
+- can demonstrate knowledge of the economic concepts underlying petroleum production and use.

-- can demonstrate to have the understanding of the main principles of petroleum taxation and know the main components of the Norwegian petroleum taxation system and their roles.
+- can demonstrate a solid understanding of the main principles of petroleum taxation, including the main components of the Norwegian petroleum taxation system and their motivation.

 - formulate and analyze economic models of resource depletion and market competition, both analytically and empirically.

 - discuss the major events and developments in the history of the petroleum industry, and the development of the price of oil up until today.

 - analyze and discuss how local, regional, and global policies and institutions affect energy markets and prices today and in the future.